krb5/krb5/doc/admin/admin_commands/k5srvutil.rst

 DESCRIPTION
 -----------

-k5srvutil allows an administrator to list or change keys currently in a keytab or to add new keys to the keytab.
+k5srvutil allows an administrator to list keys currently in a keytab, to obtain new keys for a principal currently in a keytab, or to delete non-current keys from a keytab.

 *operation* must be one of the following:

 **list**
-    Lists the keys in a keytab showing version number and principal name.
+    Lists the keys in a keytab, showing version number and principal name.

 **change**